HL7/US-Core/source/pages/all-meds.md

 #### Options for Representing Medication

  This guide supports representing a medication using either a code or a reference to a Medication resource.
 Typically, a code will be used to represent either a branded (for example, Crestor 10mg tablet) or a generic (for example, Rosuvastatin 10mg tablet) medication.
-When using a code, the code  **SHALL** be [extensibly]({{ site.data.fhir.path }}extensibility.html) bound to [RxNorm]({{ site.data.fhir.path }}rxnorm.html) - i.e. unless the concept is not covered by RxNorm, the RxNorm code **SHALL** be used.
-More information about using codes can be found in the [General Guidance Section] and the [FHIR Specification]({{ site.data.fhir.path }}terminologies-systems.html).
+When using a code, the code  **SHALL** follow the [extensible] binding rules to [Medication Clinical Drug (RxNorm)] - i.e. unless the concept is not covered by RxNorm, the RxNorm code **SHALL** be used.
+More information about using codes can be found in the [General Guidance Section] and the [FHIR Terminology] section.
 A medication resource is typically used when information that is not included as part of the RxNorm code is required.
 For example, the Medication resource is the only way to correctly represent compounded or extemporaneously prepared medication.
-When referencing the Medication resource, the resource may be included in the bundle returned, an external resource, or a [contained]({{ site.data.fhir.path }}references.html#contained) if the resource can't stand alone.
+When referencing the Medication resource, the resource may be included in the bundle returned, an external resource, or a [contained] if the resource can't stand alone.
 These options are shown in figure 3 below.
 The server application **MAY** choose any combination of these methods, but if an external reference to Medication is used, the server **SHALL** support the include parameter for searching this element.
 The client application **MUST** support all methods.
-The US Core IG provides [examples](StructureDefinition-us-core-MedicationRequest.html#examples) that show these different methods.
+The US Core IG provides [Examples] that show these different methods.
 Additional guidance is provided below and in the [US Core Server Capability Statement] section.

 {% include img.html img="ArgoR4Meds_4.svg" caption="Figure 3: Ways to Represent the Medication" %}